4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 If a bond is required and a surety bond is used, then a registration will not be issued before receipt of a letter from the surety company certifying a bond has been issued to the applicant.

-1. Review the Form 637 IMS case file and concur with excise examiner’s recommendation or return the file to the excise examiner for additional consideration.
+1. Review the IMS case file and concur with examiner’s recommendation or return the file to the examiner for additional consideration.

-2. Prepare, sign and mail Letter 3689 to the applicant.
-The Letter 3689 will include the excise examiner’s contact information.
+2. Prepare, sign and mail or direct the examiner to prepare and/or mail Letter 3689 to the applicant.
+Letter 3689 will include the examiner’s contact information.

-3. Upload a copy of the signed letter into the Form 637 IMS case file.
+3. Upload a copy of the signed letter into the IMS case file.

-6. Make the final determination in IMS to approve the registration and update Form 637 IMS case file to Status 90.
+6. Make the final determination in IMS to approve the registration and update to Status 90 in IMS.

 7. Close the case off ERCS.

-4. A Form 637 registration should be continued if the excise examiner determines the registrant:
+4. A Form 637 Registration should be continued if the examiner determines the registrant:

-3. Addressed and resolved deficiencies notated by the Form 637 Registration Group, if applicable.
+3. Addressed and resolved deficiencies notated by the registration group, if applicable.

 1. Complete Form 13499-C with recommendation, summary of registration tests performed, reason for recommendation and any follow-up actions, if applicable.

-2. Upload Form 13499-C along with mandatory administrative forms and workpapers to support recommendation into the Form 637 IMS case file.
+2. Upload Form 13499-C along with mandatory administrative forms and workpapers to support recommendation into the IMS case file.
 Refer to IRM 4.24.23.11 for additional information.

-4. Recommend continuation of registration in IMS and update the Form 637 IMS case file to the Group Manager for review and concurrence.
+4. Recommend continuation of registration in IMS and update the IMS case file to the group manager for review and concurrence.

-1. Review Form 637 IMS case file and concur with excise examiner’s recommendation or return the file to the excise examiner for additional consideration.
+1. Review the IMS case file and concur with examiner’s recommendation or return the file to the examiner for additional consideration.

-2. Prepare, sign and mail or direct the excise examiner to mail Letter 3696 to the registrant.
-The Letter 3696 will include the excise examiner’s contact information.
+2. Review, sign and mail or direct the examiner to mail Letter 3696 to the registrant.
+Letter 3696 will include the examiner’s contact information.

-3. Upload a copy of the signed letter into the Form 637 IMS case file.
+3. Upload a copy of the signed letter into the IMS case file.

-5. Make the final determination in IMS to continue the registration, include a follow-up date, if applicable, and update the Form 637 IMS case file to Status 90.
+5. Make the final determination in IMS to continue the registration, include a follow-up date, if applicable, and update to Status 90 in IMS.

 6. Close the case off ERCS.

-Procedures Relating to Denials, Revocations and Suspensions of Registrations
+Procedures Relating to Denials or Revocations of Registrations

-1. When it is determined that an application for registration should be denied or an existing registration revoked or suspended, the applicant or registrant will be notified in writing stating the basis for the denial, revocation or suspension.
+1. When it is determined that an application for registration should be denied or an existing registration revoked the applicant or registrant will be notified in writing stating the basis for the denial or revocation.

-2. An application for registration should be denied, if the excise examiner determines that the applicant:
+2. An application for registration should be denied if the examiner determines that the applicant:

 • Has not responded within 30 calendar days to a request for additional information relating to its application.

-3. An existing registration should be revoked or suspended, if the excise examiner determines the registrant:
+3. An existing registration should be revoked if the examiner determines the registrant:

 • Has not responded within 30 calendar days to a request for additional information relating to its approved registration.

-5. An application should be denied or an approved registration revoked when an applicant or registrant fails to respond to the initial contact letter after 14 calendar days and it was not returned as "undeliverable."
-The same applies if an initial contact letter was returned as "undeliverable" and the excise examiner exhausted all avenues to locate the applicant or registrant.
-Then the excise examiner will:
+4. An application should be denied, or an approved registration revoked when an applicant or registrant fails to respond to the initial contact letter after 14 calendar days and it was not returned as "undeliverable."
+The same applies if an initial contact letter was returned as "undeliverable," and the examiner exhausted all avenues to locate the applicant or registrant.
+Then the examiner must:

-2. Complete Form 1900-B, document the actions taken to locate the applicant or registrant and upload Form 1900-B into the Form 637 IMS case file.
+3. Complete Form 1900-B, Unlocatable Taxpayer Checksheet, to document the actions taken to locate the applicant or registrant.

-1. Concurs with the excise examiner’s determination to deny the application, revoke or suspend the approved registration.
+1. Concurs with the examiner’s determination to deny the application or revoke the approved registration.

 2. Requests a withdrawal of an application.